Nyckyk/predictive-maintenance-risk-platform/README.md

 capped RUL = min(RUL, 125)
 ```

-This reduces the emphasis placed on distinguishing large early-life RUL values where the available sensor trajectory may contain limited information about the exact remaining lifetime.
+This reduces the emphasis placed on distinguishing large early life RUL values where the available sensor trajectory may contain limited information about the exact remaining lifetime.

 ---